Everett–Stewart Regional Airport: Facilities

-The airport covers 857 acres (347 ha) at an elevation of 336 feet (102 m).
-Its single runway, 1/19, is 6,503 by 100 feet (1,981 x 30 m).
+The airport covers 857 acres (347 ha) at an elevation of 346 feet (105 m).
+Its single runway, 1/19, is 6,503 by 100 feet (1,982 x 30 m).

 For its services, the airport offers self-serve and full-service fueling, aircraft tie-downs, public and private hangar space, three crew cars, and an A&P mechanic shop based on the northern end of the field, along with bathroom facilities, vending machines, ice bags, multiple grades of piston aircraft oil, and a pilot's lounge.
 The airport also owns three tugs for the towing of aircraft, a 12/28-volt Start-Cart, and a larger 28/120/208-volt DC/AC diesel ground power unit.

 For refueling operations, the airport has two above-ground tanks and 1 3,000 gallon fueling truck.
 Each above ground tank has a capacity of 12,000 gallons: one for 100-octane low-lead Avgas and one for Jet A-1.
 The Jet A-1 fuel sold there is mixed with Prist, an icing inhibitor.
 The 3,000 gallon fuel truck carries JET A-1, and has nozzles to facilitate fueling via over-wing and by single-point, along with variable pump speed.

 For aircraft storage, the airport still retains the two main World War II hangars it had; it maintains them for use as public space, to either be leased or temporarily rented nightly.
 For private hangar space, the airport has 14 modern T-hangars, which are leased to clients.

-In the year ending October 30, 2009 the airport had 20,000 aircraft operations, average 54 per day: 92% general aviation, 7% air taxi, and 2% military.
-25 aircraft were then based at this airport: 76% single-engine and 24% multi-engine.

-For the year ending on December 31, 2017, the airport had 33 aircraft based on-field, 30 of which were single-engine piston powered, and the remaining three of which were twin-engine piston powered aircraft.
+For the year ending on March 26, 2020 the airport had 41 aircraft based on-field, 32 of which were single-engine piston powered, 5 multi-engine, 2 helicopters, and 2 gliders.
 The airport averaged 78 aircraft operations per day over the 12-month period: 53% local general aviation, 42% transient general aviation, 5% air taxi, and <1% military.